jhtan2000/jhtan2000/README.md

 A student currently seeks for internship.

-⚡ Fun fact: Although I'm a picky eater, I enjoy trying new foods when they're served.
+⚡ Fun fact: *Wait for the newest episode of Kamen Rider Geats and Ohsama Sentai King-Ohger every Sunday morning!*

 ### Connect with me: